Howard County License Hearing Guide

 Hardship/Restricted License in Texas

-- Costs and Application Process: Applying for an ODL involves filing a petition with the court, paying court fees, and providing evidence of your need to drive.
-The process can vary depending on the specific court.
+- Costs and Application Process: Applying for an occupational license involves filing a petition with the court, paying court fees, and providing documentation to support your need to drive.

-- IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an ODL.
+- IID Requirement: Depending on the circumstances of your case, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back